Chris-plus-alphanumericgibberish/dnethack/README.md

 - Trappers changed color, to brown t

-- - - - there is a new monster identified by the dark green t
+- - Tere is a new monster identified by the dark green t.

 - Vampire bats are now gray.
 Ravens are still black.

-- Master liches are now orange, and arch- liches are bright magenta.
+- Master liches are now orange, and arch-liches are bright magenta.

-- - - - There is no plain magenta Lich.
+- - There is no plain magenta Lich.

 - Removed Keystone Kops